chenxingqiang/secret-learn/doc/modules/neighbors.rst

 as required, for instance, in :class:`~xlearn.cluster.SpectralClustering`.
 Whereas with `mode='distance'`, they return a distance sparse graph as required, for instance, in :class:`~xlearn.cluster.DBSCAN`.
-To include these functions in a jax-sklearn pipeline, one can also use the corresponding classes :class:`KNeighborsTransformer` and :class:`RadiusNeighborsTransformer`.
+To include these functions in a secret-learn pipeline, one can also use the corresponding classes :class:`KNeighborsTransformer` and :class:`RadiusNeighborsTransformer`.
 The benefits of this sparse graph API are multiple.

 First, the precomputed graph can be reused multiple times, for instance while varying a parameter of the estimator.
-This can be done manually by the user, or using the caching properties of the jax-sklearn pipeline:
+This can be done manually by the user, or using the caching properties of the secret-learn pipeline:

     >>> import tempfile
     >>> from xlearn.manifold import Isomap